-As of January 1, 2005, individuals applying for certification in speech-language pathology must have completed a course in each of the following areas: biological science, physical science, mathematics, and behavioral/social sciences.
-Applicants must also have been assessed to ensure that they have achieved the knowledge and skills outlined in the 2005 Standards for Certification in Speech-Language Pathology in a graduate program holding accreditation or accreditation candidacy status by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+As of September 1, 2014, individuals applying for certification in speech-language pathology must have completed a course in each of the following areas: biological science, physical science (chemistry or physics), statistics, and behavioral/social sciences.
+Applicants must also have been assessed to ensure that they have achieved the knowledge and skills outlined in the 2014 Standards for Certification in Speech-Language Pathology in a graduate program holding accreditation or accreditation candidacy status by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
 Achievement of the knowledge areas outlined in the standards is typically through completion of academic course work.
 Skill areas in the standards would typically be achieved through participation in clinical practicum (400 clock hours total, including 25 hours of clinical observation, 375 clock hours in direct client/patient contact of which 325 are at the graduate level); however, academic programs may assess compliance with the standards in any manner they wish.
 Many of the assignments completed as part of your academic coursework will aid in developing the skills areas outlined in the standards.

 Upon completion of the academic course work and clinical practicum requirements, individuals applying for certification in speech-language pathology must complete a Speech-Language Pathology Clinical Fellowship (SLPCF) experience under the mentorship of an individual holding ASHA certification.
 This experience must consist of the equivalent of 36 weeks of full-time clinical practice, with full-time defined as 35 hours per week.